mmattini/BNPayment-iOS/README.md

 ***How to accept credit card registrations***

-Credit card registration is done through a secure web-based registration form, also known as a hosted payment page, that you can easily include in your app through the view controller of class `BNCCHostedRegistrationFormVC`.
+Credit card registration is done through a secure web-based registration form, also known as a Hosted Payment Page, that you can easily include in your app through the view controller of class `BNCCHostedRegistrationFormVC`.

 Here's an example of how to use `BNCCHostedRegistrationFormVC` within a navigation controller: